 '''

 let rt = new RandomTicker(1000);;

 val rt : RandomTicker

-rt.RandomTick.Add(fun nextInterval -> printfn "Tick, next = %A" nextInterval);; val it : unit = ()
+rt.RandomTick.Add(fun nextInterval -> printfn "Tick, next = %A" nextInterval);;

+val it : unit = ()

 rt.Start();;

 Tick, next = 1072

 Tick, next = 927

 Tick, next = 765

 ...

 val it : unit = ()

 rt.Stop();;

 val it : unit = ()

 '''

 Events are an idiom understood by all .NET languages.
-However, not all F# event values are immediately compiled in the idiomatic .NET form.
+F# event values are immediately compiled in the idiomatic .NET form.
 This is because F# allows you to go one step further and use events as first-class values.
-If you need to ensure your events can be used by other .NET languages, then you should do both of the following:
+If you need to ensure that your events can be used by other .NET languages, then you should do both of the following:

-- Create the events using IEvent.create_HandlerEvent instead of IEvent.create. - Publish the event as a property of a type.
+- Create the events using new Event<DelegateType, Args> instead of new Event<Args>. - Publish the event as a property of a type with the [<CLIEvent>] attribute.

-Events are used in most of the later chapters of this book, and you can find many examples in the F# samples and manual.
+Events are used in most of the later chapters of this book, and you can find many examples there.

-Note Because events allow you to register callbacks, it is sometimes important to be careful about the thread on which an event is being raised.
-This is particularly the case when programming with multiple threads or the .NET thread pool.
+Note Because events allow you to register callbacks, it's sometimes important to be careful about the thread on which an event is being raised.
+This is particularly true when you're programming with multiple threads or the .NET thread pool.
 Events are usually fired on the GUI thread of an application.
 See Chapter 13 for more details about concurrent and multithreaded programming.

-In this chapter, we covered some of the techniques that you are likely to use in your day-to-day F# programming, including an in-depth look at hashing, equality, and comparison, resource management, tail calls, caching, memoization, and the basics of how F# reveals the wiring for first-class events.
-In the next chapter, we introduce a final set of language constructs and techniques related to language-oriented programming tasks.
+This chapter covered some of the techniques you're likely to use in your day-to-day F# programming, including an in-depth look at hashing, equality, comparison, resource management, tail calls, caching, memoization, and the basics of how F# reveals the wiring for first-class events.
+The next chapter introduces a final set of language constructs and techniques related to language-oriented programming tasks.